 3. Utilize anti-virus or anti-malware programs.
 Anti-virus software helps to protect your computer by recognizing viruses that can harm your computer by deleting them.
 Anti-malware is software that defends against all malware including viruses, worms, spyware, Trojan horses, and other unwanted invaders that can harm your computer.

 4. Keep all software up to date.
 Microsoft releases hundreds of security patches for computers and servers each month.
 Always follow best practices for patching and ensure that your devices have the proper updates installed.
 If you currently work with a MSP, take advantage of their server and workstation patching services to keep your data safe.
+This also applies to your server or workstation operating system - versions are only supported and secure for a certain time frame.
+The next big "end of life" support date is January 14, 2020 for Windows 7 and Windows 2008 Server R2.

 5. Secure your devices.
 Always use a passcode on a phone or tablet so that no one can gain access while you’re not using it.
 For desktop or laptops, make sure you lock your screen or shut down the system when it’s not in use.
 If you keep sensitive information on an external hard drive or flash drive, keep them password protected.